 The primary domain for your organization is automatically authorized.
-If you want to create campaigns with other domains, before you can begin creating campaigns, you must authorize each of your domains.
-You do this by adding an innocuous text record to your domain in order to prove to the Barracuda PhishLine system that you own the domain.
+If you want to create campaigns with other domains, before you can begin creating campaigns, you must authorize each of your additional domains.
+You perform this authorization by adding an innocuous text record to your domain to prove to the Barracuda system that you own the domain.
 This is a security measure to ensure that you, in fact, have the authority to send emails to the domains you specify.
 The domain list is generated automatically based on the domains associated with each of the users you uploaded to your Address Books.
 You can also add the domains manually to authorize them in advance.

 To authorize your domains: